 The Chinese Chang & e-4 brought plants and animals for his journey in the "dark side" of the moon.

-On January 2, the Chinese spacecraft landed on the far side of the moon and began exploring the part of the moon that humans can not see from Earth.
+On January 2, the Chinese spacecraft landed on the far side of the moon and began its exploration of the part of the moon that the man can not see from the Earth.
 However, he was not alone as he was carrying living things to introduce into the lunar environment.
 In Chang-e-4, there is a small "box" that contains potato and watercress seeds (Arabidopsis thaliana, a flowering plant related to mustard and cabbage).
 It also has a model organism for plant biology and silkworm eggs.

 Xie Gengxin, chief designer of the experiment, revealed that she was hoping to find out if the plants could successfully effect photosynthesis, growth and flowering in the Moon's environment. according to The telegraphthey used these plants and silkworms because they will supply oxygen to silkworms, while silkworms will produce carbon dioxide and nutrients through their waste.

 "We want to study seed respiration and photosynthesis on the moon," said Xie.
 Xinhua Chinese press briefing.

 Liu Hanlong, senior director of experience and vice president of Chongqing University (southwestern China), also explained why they had chosen to use potatoes and watercress for their "biosphere" experience.

 "Why the potato and Arabidopsis?
 Because the growing period of Arabidopsis is short and easy to observe.And the potato could become a major source of food for future space travelers" Liu said.
 "Our experience could help accumulate knowledge for building a lunar base and a long-term residence on the moon."